-With a cast featuring ghosts, ghouls, zombies, vampires and any other sinister characters who inhabit the dark side, Halloween can be nothing other than an enjoyable night of spooky goings on amongst the para-normal.
+With a cast featuring ghosts, ghouls, zombies, vampires and any other sinister characters who inhabit the dark side, your Halloween party should be a para-normal night packed full of spooky goings-on.

-Some judiciously placed skeletons might invoke a bone chilling effect among guests who are watched over by ravens lurking above them.
+Some judiciously placed skeletons might invoke a bone chilling effect among guests who are watched over by ravens and owls lurking above them.

-Not for the faint-hearted, you could have the Lost Zombie bursting out of the rockery, not the real thing but a meticulously detailed resin reproduction.
-As if this wasn't frightening enough, other Fantasy and Horror Ornaments including gothic style benches, planters and fountains in addition to fabulous gargoyles, will add atmosphere and complete the sinister garden ambiance.
+Fantasy and Horror Ornaments including gothic style benches, planters and fountains in addition to fabulous gargoyles, will add atmosphere and complete the sinister party ambience.

 To make it an unforgettable evening get the blood circulating with a few scary cocktails.
 A Bloody Mary (vodka and tomato juice) is the most obvious but why don't you see what you can do with a few slugs of grenadine, sangria or any other ingredient that happens to be a gory red with slices of blood oranges thrown in to make the mixture a fruity crimson concoction that will both shake and stir your guests.